top of page

 Other Research Updates

 In the summer of 2025, Duncan concluded an exciting internship at the U.S. EPA in Research Triangle Park under Dr. Benjamin Murphy.
-This work was supported by the lab's NSF CDS&E grant via and INTERN supplement.
+This work was supported by AQMEL's NSF CDS&E grant via an INTERN supplement.
 His project was titled, "Quantifying Structural Error in a Reduced Representation of Secondary Organic Aerosol Condensation Microphysics."
 His time at the EPA yielded fruitful collaborations with scientists at Pacific Northwest National Lab and University of Illinois Urbana-Champaign.
 He presented his findings at the Fall 2025 meeting of the American Geophysical Union.

 Duncan also concluded work on a collaborative CARB grant with UC Riverside partners on PM2.5 formation regimes in southern regions of California.
 He will present his second phase of the study titled, "Characterizing Drivers of Organic Aerosol Using Data-Driven Hourly Models in Three California Cities," at the Fall 2025 AGU meeting.
 Congratulations and job well done!